rollthecloudinc/hedge/README.md

 ## Cassandra

 Keyspaces is being used to store some data as well.
 Chat messages are stored in cassandra.
 Cassandra is a middle ground between s3/elastic.
-Its difficult to describe but there are some things that just don't right placing into s3 or elastic.
+Its difficult to describe but there are some things that just don't seem right placing into s3 or elastic.

 # Extra